Arm or Leg Length Discrepancies & Foot Deformities

 Skeletal Dysplasia & Clubfoot in Babies

-The Department of Orthopedics at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is a regional leader in the care of orthopedic conditions in infants and babies.
+The Department of Orthopedics at Nicklaus Children's Hospital is a regional leader in the care of orthopedic conditions in infants and babies.
 Our specialists provide comprehensive treatment to foot deformities, including skeletal dysplasia and clubfoot in babies and children.

 About Limb Lengthening and Correction